DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 // myBool is true.
 ```

-### Not Operator
+### NOT Operator

 Now we start into some new territory.
-The "Not Operator" is specifically for booleans.
+The "NOT Operator" is specifically for booleans.
 We use the `!` exclamation mark to denote this operator.\
 This simply switches our boolean. `true` becomes `false` and `false` becomes `true`.

 We write it like this.